 When it comes to keeping your food fresh and safe, your refrigerator is your best friend.
 Yet we don't always give it the attention it deserves.
-If you can't remember the last time you gave your fridge a good wipe down — or it's so stuffed you can't find a thing in it — it could be time for an overhaul.
+If you can't remember the last time you gave your fridge a good wipe down — or it's so stuffed that you can't find a thing in it — it could be time for an overhaul.

-1. Keep It Safe
+Step 1: Keep It Safe

 Set the temperature in your refrigerator below 40°F. This keeps food cold enough to prevent bacterial growth, which can cause food poisoning.
 If your refrigerator doesn't have a built-in thermometer, an appliance thermometer placed on the center shelf also will work.